aa3025/photogallery/README.md

 | `POST`   | `/api/empty_trash`            | Permanently deletes all items in the trash       |
 | `POST`   | `/api/restore_all`            | Restores all items from the trash                |

+---

+Created with the help of Google Gemini 2.5 Flash (it was a struggle :)